BoaN235/hephaestus-3D-printer/LOG.md

 Total time: 18 hours 50 min

+- [] I have a 3D printer or will be getting one before March 21st

 Time : `research: 2 hour 55 min,
   readme: 1 hour 25  min, Fusion360: 12 hours 30 mins `